Skepticism about social psychology

 Social psychology has a dubious history

-Most of what I learned that went by the name social psychology turned out to be very flashy studies from decades long ago: the Stanford Prison Experiment, the Milgram shock experiments, the Asch conformity research.
+In undergrad, most of what I learned that went by the name "social psychology" turned out to be very flashy studies from decades long ago: the Stanford Prison Experiment, the Milgram shock experiments, the Asch conformity research.
 Years after their publication, these studies turned out to be quite dubious.
 They were often either corrupt and unethical from the very beginning, deceptively misreported, or not replicated in any recent history.

-Since transitioning to graduate school, a fair amount of the research I've seen that has been called social psychology has been sentiment-analysis of Twitter/X threads about trendy topics, which are not even in principle scientifically generalizable cross-culturally or to future or past human societies.
+Since transitioning to graduate school, a fair amount of the research I've seen that has been called "social psychology" has been sentiment-analysis of Twitter/X threads about trendy topics (e.g. American elections, environmental issues, COVID).
+Findings of this nature are not in principle scientifically generalizable cross-culturally or to future or past human societies.
+I'm certainly not saying that this is the only social psych research going on, just that it is the kind that I've seen the most.

 If you are deeply interested in relatively transient social phenomena, especially emerging online phenomena, and are not particularly committed to long-term scientific discovery, social psychology might align with your interests.
-Social psychology allows you to collect data about trendy topics.
-Personally, I can't help but conceptualize this aspect of social psychology as providing more of a journalistic or historiographical approach to knowledge and current affairs, edging closer to humanities than the natural sciences.
+Social psychology allows you to collect data about trendy topics and current events.
+Personally, I can't help but conceptualize this aspect of social psychology as providing a journalistic or historiographical approach to knowledge and current affairs, edging itself closer to the humanities, which is a reasonable approach for those topics.

-Personally, any interest I had in social psychology was discouraged by its lack of long-term scientific impact.
-However, I found new insights by studying Game Theory, which is a much more precise mathematical study of strategic interactions.
+Personally, I found new insights about social structures by studying Game Theory, which is the precise mathematical study of strategic interactions.
 Game Theory can account for a number of social phenomena with precise mathematical models.
-If you are interested in social phenomena, check out Game Theory to see if it satisfies your curiosity.
+If you are interested in generalizable social phenomena, check out Game Theory to see if it satisfies your curiosity.

 Social psychology cannot account for individual differences